grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 ### Ramp up until threshold fails

-Finally, run a [breakpoint test](/test-types/breakpoint-testing), where you probe the limits of the system.
+Finally, run a [breakpoint test](/test-types/breakpoint-testing), where you probe the system's limits.
 In this case, run the test until the availability (error rate) threshold is crossed.

 To do this: